LittleTealeaf/mlcube/README.md

 - The best python script you have ever seen that runs it all.

 The scripts in `python/` are primarily going to be run in a dev-environment, described in the `.devcontainer/` directory.
 However, I suppose it could be used elsewhere.

+### `report/`

+The `report/` directory contains files used in analysis and compiling a report for my Advanced Database Programming Course.
+For analysis and building graphs, I use R with `ggplot2`, and the report itself is written in LaTeX.